erincones/cowsayjs/README.md

 files to use in modern develop environments.
 Also, custom cows and modes management feature has been implemented.

-Full coverage tests under revision, comparing the outpus with the original cowsay commands to ensure the maximum fidelity.

 ## Online example